 - Ask about turnover: Low staff turnover, meaning staff stay for a long time rather than leave for another job, can indicate strong leadership and a happy work environment.
 High staff turnover, where staff come and go often, can be bad for your child’s development because children need time to bond with caregivers.

 - Consider the leadership: Who greeted you at the door?
 Who gave you the tour?
 Will that person be responsive to your child’s needs or there to answer questions if you have a concern?

 - Aim for an open-door policy: You shouldn’t have to make a formal appointment or ask permission to see how your child is doing.
 Make sure the child-care site welcomes your involvement and allows you to visit any time.

 - Compare sites: Can’t decide which site to choose?
 Florida's Office of Early Learning has created a checklist (click here for English | click here for Spanish) for you to compare child-care sites side-by-side.

 3. WILL THE HUNT BE TIME-CONSUMING?

 Remember, finding the right child-care program can take time, so try not to make a rushed or panicked decision.

-“You need to visit multiple times and you need to visit multiple types of child-care programs to really feel out what you like,” says Coleman of Children’s Services Council.
+“You need to visit multiple times and you need to visit multiple types of child-care programs to really feel out what you like,” Coleman says.
 “It’s very rare that you go to buy a home and you buy the first one you see.
 This decision is infinitely more important than the decisions you make in buying a house.”